Why: Photographing Geladas from an Artistic Perspective

 Gelada is an extraordinary primate to photograph.
-We had already devoted an article to this animal after a first trip to Ethiopia.
-We have just made our third trip to this country.
+We devoted an article to this animal after our first trip to Ethiopia.
+Since then, we have made three trips, the third being quite recent.
 One of our three goals was to create artistic photographs of gelada.
-We spent five days photographing them at an altitude of over 3500 meters (11 500 feet).
+We spent five days photographing them at an altitude of over 3500 meters (11,500 feet).

 An Endangered Species

-Gelada is an endangered species.
-Today, it is visible only the highlands of Ethiopia.
-This animal whose origins to millions of years is herbivore.
-It feeds in green meadows.
+Gelada primates are an endangered species.
+Today, these creatures are only visible in the highlands of Ethiopia.
+Originating millions of years ago, this herbivore feeds in green meadows.
 Unfortunately, the growth of man-made land, even in the Simien National Park, is causing the disappearance of the natural habitat of the gelada.
 In addition, soils are eroding rapidly.
-The food is getting harder and harder to find.
+Food sources are shrinking.

-Numerous scientific studies are conducted to better understand the lifestyle of the gelada as in the community conservation area of Menz-Guassa.
+Numerous scientific studies are being conducted to better understand the lifestyle of the gelada, for example, within the community conservation area of Menz-Guassa.

-During our trip to the Simien Mountains, we also met American scientists who spend more months counting and observing their behavior.
+During our trip to the Simien Mountains, we also met American scientists who spend many months counting and observing the Gelada’s behavior.

-But the number of geladas is still difficult to estimate.
-Some say the population is around 50,000.
+While the exact number of geladas is still difficult to estimate, some say the population is around 50,000.
+Others may disagree.
 But one thing is certain and unanimous in the scientific community: the population is decreasing.

 Today, most researchers say the species is on the brink of extinction.